Oakley Sutro Prizm – Low Light Glasses Review

 Oakley is probably not the brand you associate with budget eyewear buys, but there is no denying they have consistently put out some of the best performing eyewear on the market year after year.
 Since 1972, Oakley has been pushing the boundaries of design and performance and their latest low light offerings are no exception.
 A few months back we received a couple of pairs of glasses with the new Oakley Sutro Prizm low light lens treatment and we were curious as to just how well they’d perform in the dark woods surrounding the Wolf Den.

-THE RIDE When I first saw the Oakley Sutro, I was a bit skeptical that such a large frame would be superior to some of the smaller shades we have been using this year.
+When I first saw the Oakley Sutro Prizm, I was a bit skeptical that such a large frame would be superior to some of the smaller shades we have been using this year.
 However, after just one ride my mind was changed.
 Once you start riding, the Sutro fades into the background, allowing full vision and no blind spots or lens borders to lose focus on.

 The huge amount of coverage comes at a bit of price when climbing, the glasses will fog a bit on full effort climbs in humid environments, but if you’re moving more than a few miles an hour, airflow is great and the lens clears quickly.
 If you are a heavy sweater or ride in very humid environments, you may want to make sure your helmet has some optical storage solutions, like the ones offered on the Oakley DRT5 helmet we reviewed a couple of months ago.